PKUHPC/CraneSched/docs/deployment/backend/Rocky9.md

 2. Install the built binaries:

 !!! tip
-    If you prefer to use RPM packages, please see the [Packaging Guide](packaging.md) for instructions.
+    We recommend deploying CraneSched using RPM packages.
+See the [Packaging Guide](packaging.md) for installation instructions.
 ```bash
 cmake --install .
 ```